 9:27 am – Alight at Echo Point (Stop 7) and walk to the Three Sisters lookout for your first view of the Jamison Valley.

-Take a short walk onto the first sister and then retrace your steps to the carpark where you will find signs for the Prince Henry Cliff Walk.
+Visit the first sister via Honeymoon Bridge, then return to the carpark to start the Prince Henry Cliff Walk.

 There are lookouts all along the way, and you should be able to cover it in an hour.